sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/aws.md

 docker-compose up -d
 ```

-## Launch
+## Deploy

-You may navigate to the newly created instance in your browser using the public IP, which can be found by navigating to the instance page on EC2 and looking in the "Description" panel for the "IPv4 Public IP" value.
+1. Click **Launch Instance** in the *Summary Section* on the right to create your Sourcegraph instance
+2. Navigate to the public IP address assigned to your instance to visit your newly created Sourcegraph instance
+      - Look for the **IPv4 Public IP** value in your EC2 instance page under the *Description* panel

-You may have to wait a minute or two for the instance to finish initializing before Sourcegraph becomes accessible.
+It may take a few minutes for the instance to finish initializing before Sourcegraph becomes accessible.

-You can monitor the status by SSHing into the instance and using the diagnostic commands:
+You can monitor the status by SSHing into the instance and running the following diagnostic commands:

 ```bash
 # Follow the status of the user data script you provided earlier